 A. Adjacent areas of the facility will be occupied during entire construction period, with the exception of areas under construction.
-Cooperate with Owner during construction operations to minimize conflicts and facilitate Owner usage.
-Perform the Work so as not to interfere with Owner's operations.
-Maintain existing exits unless otherwise indicated.
+Cooperate with Owner during construction operations

 - B. Owner Limited Occupancy of Completed Areas of Construction: Owner reserves the right to occupy and to place and install equipment in completed portions of the Work, prior to Substantial Completion of the Work, provided such occupancy does not interfere with completion of the Work.
 Such placement of equipment and limited occupancy shall not constitute acceptance of the total Work. - 1.
 Before limited Owner occupancy, mechanical and electrical systems shall be fully operational, and required tests and inspections shall be successfully completed.
 On occupancy, Owner will operate and maintain mechanical and electrical systems serving occupied portions of Work. - 2.
 On occupancy, Owner will assume responsibility for maintenance and custodial service for occupied portions of Work.